01-edu/public/subjects/what-is-my-purpose/README.md

-## What is my purpose?
+## What is my purpose ?

 ![robot](https://cdn.discordapp.com/attachments/489466992286498816/828181029772197888/butter-purpose.png)

-### Remember Methods?

 You have seen how to call functions that were stored in object properties.

-Remember this example of function call?:
+Remember this example of function call ?

 ```js
 //       ↙ identifier, like variables